 Go for a professional trim if you are not a pro.

-If you are green about trimming your beard or properly using the Sr. Cure men’s all-natural shaving lotion to cut your beard, you are better off going to a professional barber.
+If you are a novice trimming your beard or properly using the Sr. Cure men’s all-natural shaving lotion to cut your beard, you are better off going to a professional barber.
 They have the best tools, best beard oils, balms, and all the necessary training to ensure that you are fine first and foremost, and secondly, you look great.

-They can also be the teacher to guide you on how to use the organic beard wash, beard oil, and the beard and moustache balm at home effectively.
+They can also teach you how to use the organic beard wash, beard oil, and the beard and moustache balm at home effectively.

-This helps you avoid giving yourself a bad grooming experience, wasting your products or, even worse off, hurting yourself.
+This helps you avoid giving yourself a bad grooming experience, wasting your products or, even worse, hurting yourself.

-Dried hair is brittle, and it breaks easily, and you do not want this to happen to you.
-And that is why you should invest in a good natural beard oil and beard balm moisturizer to ensure your beard is forever hydrated to avoid split ends resulting in uneven hairs that appear unkempt.
+Dried hair is brittle, and it breaks easily, and you don't want this to happen to you.
+Invest in a good natural beard oil and beard balm moisturizer to ensure your beard is forever hydrated.
+This way you can avoid split ends than result in uneven hairs that appear unkempt.

 Sure, it is a trend, but is it a healthy one?
 No, it is not, and you should stay away completely.
 Dyeing hair strips so much of the healthy oils, including melanin which makes hair strong and cohesive.
-Dyed hair is generally dry, and since facial hair is so sensitive, dying it may be the road of destruction.
-If you must, do it professionally, and take moisturizing with the organic beard balm and a beard oil up several notches higher- that is if you want to keep your hair!
+Dyed hair is generally dry, and since facial hair is so sensitive, dyeing it may put you on the road to destruction.
+If you must, do it professionally, and take moisturizing with the organic beard balm and a beard oil up several notches - that is if you want to keep your hair!

-There are three of each, which means that the probability of having a healthy beard is equal to failure.
-It is you who decided what side to take.
+We just looked at three Dos and three Don'ts for beard care.
+The probability of having a healthy beard is equal to failure.
+It is you who decides what side to take.
 So what will it be?

-We hope you went with the Do's side!
+We hope you choose the Dos side!
 Check our collection.